 Modern houses are tightly airtight, which is good for energy efficiency.
-But it also means your home’s air might be dirtier than the air outside.
-In reality, the says it can be two to five times worse than outdoors.
-This may cause a problem, since the has determined we spend about 90% of our lifetime inside.
+But it also means your home’s air might be worse than the air outside.
+In reality, the EPA says it can be two to five times worse than outdoors.
+This may cause a problem, since we spend about 90% of our lifetime inside.

-There are a lot of things that can lead to poor indoor air quality, such as cleaning products and air fresheners.
+There are many things that can lead to poor indoor air quality, such as cleaning products and air fresheners.
 These may create headaches and exasperate allergies and asthma.

 Unsure which solution is a good fit for your residence?
 Our knowledgeable professionals can do an indoor air quality audit.
-We’ll test several aspects that have an influence on your air, such as dust levels, VOCs and ventilation.
 Based off of the outcome, we can then recommend the most fitting choice for your family’s distinct needs.